Course Progression Policy

 Monitoring Course Progress

 Course progress at the course level is monitored and reported by Program Directors (or equivalent).
-Following the Internal Monitoring of Grades at the end of each term/semester students are identified as:
+Following monitoring of student performance assessment and/or the Internal Monitoring of Grades at the end of each term/semester students are identified as:

-- At risk of failing to maintain satisfactory course progress – an Academic Progress Intervention Strategy is implemented.
+2. At risk of unsatisfactory course progress – an Academic Progress Intervention Strategy is implemented.
 This is an ‘early warning notice’ and is an indicator of a student being at risk of unsatisfactory progress.
 Provisional Entry Students may have their enrolment excluded at this point (see the Provisional Entry Qualifying Period Policy).

-If a student is identified as being at risk of failing to maintain satisfactory course progress, either following the Internal Monitoring of Grades or at an earlier point, they are sent an ‘early warning notice’ by the Head of Student Progression or a representative of the Student Progression team.
+If a student is identified as being at risk of f unsatisfactory course progress, either following the Internal Monitoring of Grades or at an earlier point, they are sent an ‘early warning notice’ by a representative of the Student Progression team.
 This notice informs the student that they are being placed on an Academic Progress Intervention Strategy and must outline suggestions to:

-- meet with Program to discuss their progress;
+• meet with the Program Director to discuss their progress;

 The student is also warned that they will need to improve their course progression to a satisfactory level to maintain their candidature.
 Failure to maintain satisfactory course progression may lead to the student being excluded from the course.